Holt International Children's Services

 Holt International Children's Services (HICS) is a faith-based humanitarian organization and adoption agency based in Eugene, Oregon, United States, known for international adoption and child welfare.
 The nonprofit works in thirteen countries, including: Cambodia, China, Colombia, Ethiopia, Haiti, India, Mongolia, Philippines, South Korea, Thailand, Uganda, Vietnam, and the United States.
 This work includes a range of services for children and families including efforts in nutrition, education, family strengthening, orphan care, foster care, family reunification, and child sponsorship.
 The organization's stated mission is to seek a world where every child has a loving and secure home.

+Holt International Children's Services is a separate entity from Holt Children’s Services of Korea, also known as Holt Korea, an adoption agency headquartered in Seoul, South Korea.
+The two agencies split and became separate entities in 1977, though United States-based Holt International continued to partner with Holt Korea to place Korean children with adoptive families in the United States.

 History

 In 1954, Harry (1904–1964) and Bertha Holt (1904–2000) were busy raising their six children on a farm near the small Willamette Valley city of Creswell.
 In addition to farming, Harry ran a lumber company.
 Bertha, trained as a nurse, was a homemaker and mother.

 After seeing a documentary film about "G.I. babies" of the Korean War in orphanages in Korea, the Holts decided they would adopt some of the children who needed families.
-Harry began preparations to go to Korea, and Bertha asked a friend how to go about adopting eight children from another country.
-Learning that it would be possible only if both houses of Congress passed a law allowing it, Bertha Holt decided to push for such a law.
+Harry began preparations to go to Korea, and Bertha asked a friend how to assure that the eight children they intended to adopt from Korea would be able to immigrate to the US and secure US citizenship.
+Learning that it would be possible only if Congress passed a private law allowing it, Bertha Holt decided to push for such a law.

-Two months later, the "Holt Bill" was passed, and in October 1955, Harry Holt and eight children arrived at Portland International Airport.
+In August 1955, Congress passed the "Holt Bill," which provided that "Joseph Han Holt, Mary Chae Holt, Helen Chan Holt, Paul Kim Holt, Betty Rhee Holt, and Nathanial Chae Holt shall be held and considered to be the natural-born alien children of Harry and Bertha Holt, citizens of the United States."
+In October 1955, Harry Holt and eight Korean-born children arrived at Portland International Airport.
 The resulting publicity stirred interest among many families in the United States.
 The Holts set about helping others to adopt, leading to the creation of the foundation.